Skip to content

 Where:

-• trace_duration is a duration-distribution metric
+• trace_duration is a duration distribution metric

-• the others are count metrics
+• Others are count metrics

 logging